kyriediculous/protocol-v2/docs/bonding/Delegations.md

 ### `unstake(struct Delegations.Pool _pool, address _delegator, uint256 _amount)` (internal)

 Unstake an amount of tokens from the pool.
-Calculates the maount of shares to burn based on the current amount of total stake and outstanding shares.
+Calculates the amount of shares to burn based on the current amount of total stake and outstanding shares.
 Burns the calculated amount of shares from the delegator and subtracts the unstaked amount from the pool's total stake.

 #### Parameters